hmazzas/hmazzas/README.md

 - 🤖 Right now, I'm interested in machine-learning, NLP and AI tools to enhance my portifolio and I'm actively seeking my first opportunity in the field of data science.

-- 📧 You can contact me:
+- 📧 You can contact me here:
 <a href="https://www.linkedin.com/in/higormazza/">LinkedIn</a>

 <!---